-The fourth chapter gives the general geographical account of Khara VDC of Rukum district.
-This chapter also describes the demographic and socio -economic characteristics such as -age sex caste /ethnicity occupations and educational condition of population under the study area.

-The fifth chapter presents the finding and interpretations.
+The fourth chapter describes the demographic and socio-economic characteristics such as: age, sex, caste/ethnicity, occupations and educational condition of population under the study area.
+Similarly, this chapter also presents the finding and interpretations.
 First section presents the knowledge on property right to women and their role in household decision making, women's involvement, the transfer of parental property and people's perception on property right and the second section describes the constraints regarding to get property.